RetroDECK/ES-DE/THEMES-DEV.md

 Before a variant can be used it needs to be declared, which is done in the `capabilities.xml` file that must be stored in the root of the theme set directory tree.
 How to setup this file is described in detail later in this document.

 The use of variants is straightforward, a section of the configuration that should be included for a certain variant is enclosed inside the `<variant>` tag pair.
-This has to be placed inside the `<theme>` tag pair, and it can only be used on this level of the hierarchy and not inside a `<view>` tag pair for example.
+This has to be placed inside the `<theme>` tag pair, and it can only be used at this level of the hierarchy and not inside a `<view>` tag pair for example.

 The mandatory _name_ attribute is used to specificy which variants to use, and multiple variants can be specified at the same time by separating them by commas or by whitespace characters (tabs, spaces or line breaks).
 It's also possible to use the special _all_ variant that will apply the configuration to all defined variants (although this is only a convenient shortcut and you can explicitly define every variant individually if you prefer that).
 Note that _all_ is a reserved name and attempting to use it in the capabilities.xml file will trigger a warning on application startup.

-It could be a good idea to separate the variant configuration into separate files that are then included from the main theme file as this could improve the structure and readability of the theme set configuration.
+It could sometimes be a good idea to separate the variant configuration into separate files that are then included from the main theme file as this could improve the structure and readability of the theme set configuration.

 It's also possible to apply only portions of the theme configuration to the variants and keep a common set of elements that are shared between all variants.
 This is accomplished by simply adding the shared configuration without specifying a variant, as is shown in the first example below for the `info_text_01` text element.
 Just be aware that the variant-specific configuration will always be loaded after the general configuration even if it's located above the general configuration in the XML file.
 Alternatively you could use the special _all_ variant to define common configuration used by all variants in the theme set.